EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/specdeepmap_tut.rst

 * Here the test_score.csv visualized in enmapbox.

 .. figure::  img/5_Deep_learning_tester_output.jpeg
+   :scale: 90%

-6. Deep learning Mapper
+6. Deep Learning Mapper
 ============================

-this algo takes in the a whole ortomosai and extract with overlap image chips crops t and stiches it back to one entrie scense.
-Easy employment and boundary effect correction.
+The Deep Learning Mapper can apply a trained model to an entire orthomosaic or satellite scene.
+In the background this algorithm automatically extracts overlapping image chips from the Input raster, predicts on them and crops them and combine them back together to a continiuos prediction image.
+This enables easy employment of the model (also automatically apply same scaling and normalization as used in training of model).
+By cropping boundary pixels it also minimizes noise in prediction by reducing boundary effect common in 2D- CNNs.

 .. figure::  img/6_Deep_learning_mapper.jpeg

-if you have small compute use Sentienl-2_tiny and EU_CROPMAP_2_tiny . still need to make that crop !

-interface

-Input Sentinel-2 2 and eu crop map 2

-model checkpoint 26

-20 % overlap
+* Use as **Input Raster** the spectral image Sentinel_2_TOA_2.tif and **Ground Truth Raster**: EUCROPMAP_2.tif .

+* Use your model checkpoint with highest IoU on Validation data for **Model Checkpoint** ( same checkpoint as we used for the Deep Learning Tester).
+* Otherwise use the downloaded checkpoint.

+* For the **Minimum overlap of tiles in Percentage** use 20.

+* Use ** Device** GPU if available otherwise CPU.

-define output prediction as Raster : EU_CROPMAP_2_prediction.tif in the SpecDeepMap_tutorial folder. define output IoU CSV :EU_CROPMAP_2_score.csv in the SpecDeepMap_tutorial folder.
+* For **Prediction as Raster** define the output: EU_CROPMAP_2_prediction.tif in the SpecDeepMap_tutorial folder.

-interface

-run algo and here output

-iou visualize

-map visualize
+* For **IoU CSV** define output: EU_CROPMAP_2_score.csv in the SpecDeepMap_tutorial folder.
+* Run the algorithm. you can open the predicted Raster and CSV in the Enmap-box to inspect the prediction visualy and the IoU score per class.
+* Mean IoU is 0.71 great!

 .. figure::  img/6_Deep_learning_mapper_output.jpeg
+   :scale: 90%

+* Now you have absolved the Tutorial!